2-Aminofluorene: Biological interactions

 2-AF is able to induce tumors in the livers of male and female rats.
 Additionally, this chemical can cause mammary gland tumors in female rats.
-Its carcinogenic nature is unnatural and introduces rare tumors in the ear ducts and small intestines in rats.
+Its carcinogenic nature introduces rare tumors in the ear ducts and small intestines in rats.
 2-AF is a mutagen and causes genetic mutations, DNA damage, chromosomal transformations, and sister-chromatid exchanges in animal genomes.
-The toxicity should be noted because of its metabolic effects it can have.
 In biological systems, the conversion of 2-AF to different forms can react with DNA.

 In molecular biology, 2-AF is able to induce frameshift mutations, by deleting 2 bases in the DNA.
 DNA is able to undergo a transition from one conformation form, B-DNA, to another, Z-DNA.
 B-DNA is the natural state that DNA is found in animals, and shifting the conformation to Z-DNA is especially harmful to biological systems.
 Z-DNA has less base pairs per turn and in turn, the DNA is more reactive and unable to act under normal conditions.
 This form of DNA will not be able to interact with enzymes, histone proteins, and other molecules the way it normally would.
 The implications of this reaction is that site-specific or non-specific interactions with other molecules is severely shifted to be prone to mutations during replication of the genome.
 If DNA mutations occur during DNA replication, this will ultimately affect the central dogma and every protein that gets translated.
 Mutations ultimately affect the production of proteins and at times, it can be quite fatal.